Working with Text PowerPoint Tutorial

 The formatting will be displayed in the main PowerPoint screen view of your slides.
 Formatting will not display directly in the Outline Panel.

-* Cut, Copy & Paste Text
+* Cut, Copy & Paste Text in PowerPoint

 It is a fact of life that the project you start out with is rarely the one you end with.
 You may start with the headings, subheadings, bullet points and paragraph text in your presentation in a specific order, only to realize on review of your slides, some content fits better in a different location.
 Being able to move content around in a presentation is as essential as being able to create the presentation itself.